 In practical terms, WGII has recommended that interim data handling be undertaken by SPC-OFP, coordinated by SCTB.
 SPC-OFP capabilities compare favourably with those of organisations charged with handling equivalent data types and volumes.
-Although outsourcing this task to an alternative service provider may have been an option, on balance this is not seen as an efficient option for the interim period.

-- SPC_OFP technical capabilities (hardware and software associated with the OFP DBMS) demonstrate a relatively sophisticated system, on a par with systems used elsewhere for the management of regional fishery data. - The SPC-OFP already compiles fishery data for the entire WCPO region.
+- SPC-OFP technical capabilities (hardware and software associated with the OFP DBMS) demonstrate a relatively sophisticated system, on a par with systems used elsewhere for the management of regional fishery data. - The SPC-OFP already compiles fishery data for the entire WCPO region.
 Data submissions are made on a voluntary basis and comprise predominantly data of coastal State origin, and as a result are not comprehensive.
 Notwithstanding this, the types of data handled do reflect the priority data types identified by the SCG. - There is still some room for increasing the data management workload at OFP without increasing the number of current staff.
 However, if in the medium term, there is a major increase in data compiled on behalf of the Commission, then the situation may need to be reviewed.